-Can People With Diabetes Eat Dates?
+Can People With Diabetes Eat Pears?

 Are Pears Good for Diabetes?